-Together, brainstorm some ways that census data might be able to help you answer your compelling question(s).
-List these questions on a board and refer to them as you continue your investigation.
+Together, brainstorm some questions that census data might be able to answer.
+List these questions on the board and refer to them as you continue your investigation.

-TRACKING COMMUNITY CHANGE
+ACTIVITY 4: TRACKING COMMUNITY CHANGE

-Students use two kinds of census reports-a data table and an interactive chart-to compare the racial and ethnic composition of their state or local community over time.
+Students use two kinds of census reports - a data table and an interactive chart - to compare the racial and ethnic composition of their state or local community over time.